WhitLib/NYC_Licensed_Dogs_Analysis/README.md

 ![This is an image](https://github.com/WhitLib/NYC_Licensed_Dogs_Analysis/blob/main/Images/Top_3_Dog_Names_per_Borough.png)

-Again, our SQL database query supported these findings with Bella being the most popular adopted dog name in the NYC boroughs - Teddy being the 15th most popular.
+Again, our SQL database query supported these findings with Bella being the most popular adopted dog name in the NYC boroughs followed by Max and Charlie.

 <p align="center"><img width="194" alt="image" src="https://user-images.githubusercontent.com/95978097/172288915-e56c5a65-a9a3-48a6-8f39-36df16996a4e.png"></p>